 If it fails after those two years, you could be left with an expensive paperweight.

-If you have this much money to spend on a toaster, our experts suggest you don't spend it on this one
+If you have this much dough to drop on a toaster, our experts suggest you don’t spend it on this one

-(Given the price, you could argue that you should receive a repair, replacement or refund under the Australian Consumer Law as a reasonable person would expect an expensive toaster to last more than two years, but you may have a battle on your hands considering that companies frequently flout consumer law.)
+(Given the price, you could argue that you should receive a repair, replacement or refund under the Australian Consumer Law for a longer period of time, as a reasonable person would expect an expensive toaster to last more than two years, but you may have a battle on your hands considering that companies frequently flout consumer law.)

-If you have this much money to spend on a toaster, our experts suggest you don't spend it on this one.
+If you have this much dough to drop on a toaster, our experts suggest you don’t spend it on this one.

 While the Bugatti Volo is more about style than substance, the makers of the Milantoast and Dualit NewGen had a firm focus on substance when they designed these two toasters.